F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

 .. figure:: img/l2_fwd_encrypt_flow.*

-   Encryption flow Through the L2 Forwarding with Crypto Application
+   Encryption flow through the L2 Forwarding with Crypto Application

 The following sections provide some explanation of the application.